hectorddmx/hectorddmx/README.md

 I'm **Héctor De Diego Brito**.

 - I'm an iOS, macOS, tvOS developer.
 Proficient in both Swift and Objective-C.
-- In my free time I do some projects with Elixir/Phoenix (PETAL Stack) and Python/Django which are stacks I enjoy a lot.
+- In my free time I do some projects with Elixir/Phoenix (PETAL Stack), Python/Django and Flutter which are stacks I enjoy a lot.
 - In the past I did PHP/Laravel, Unity3d/C# and a couple of PoC's with Angular and React but I'm either rusty, not very good at them and/or don't enjoy working with those technologies anymore.
 - I'd love to see XR technologies (glasess or projectors) and IOT change the landscape of technology in the next years.